Tracing Generative AI in Digital Art: A Longitudinal Study of Chinese Painters' Attitudes, Practices, and Identity Negotiation: QUALITATIVE FINDINGS

 A second recurring critique targeted creativity itself.
 Ten participants emphasized that creativity is a uniquely human process that cannot be reduced to recombination.
 As P12 argued, \textit{``Can patching things together really count as creativity?
-If so, the bar for creativity is far too low'' (2022).} A related concern was the perceived devaluation of human authorship and identity.
+If so, the bar for creativity is far too low'' (2022).} A closely related concern involved the perceived erosion of human authorship and artistic identity.
 Several participants stressed that true painting requires human observation and decision-making, whereas AI generation bypasses this process and thus cannot be considered authentic creation.
 P5 elaborated: \begin{quote} ``Art is fundamentally a human act of creation—we observe the world, choose our tools, sketch with pencils, color with markers, each step full of human uncertainty.
 AI’s collages skip this process entirely, and therefore cannot be seen as creation'' - P5, (2022). \end{quote}

-Others worried about recognition.
+Others worried about loss of personal recognition and artistic credit.
 P14 asked, \textit{``If people can’t tell the difference, what does my signature mean anymore?
 My name used to guarantee originality.
-Now it might not'' (2022).} This fear of blurred boundaries underscored how AI was seen as threatening the symbolic value of authorship itself.
+Now it might not'' (2022).} This perceived blurring of authorship boundaries underscored how generative AI was seen as undermining the symbolic value of artistic ownership.

-Finally, copyright concerns amplified the distrust.
+Finally, copyright and data-use anxieties further intensified participants’ distrust.
 Some feared their works could be scraped into training datasets without consent.
 P7 worried, \textit{``There are no proper laws about AI right now.
 If someone takes my work to train a dataset, do I still own the outputs?
 Could my work be misused by others?''
 (2022).} For professionals especially, this was tied to livelihood.
 P2 put it bluntly: \textit{``If AI can borrow from my drawings without asking, it’s not just unfair—it’s stealing my future opportunities'' (2022).}

 In conclusion, the early stage of 2021–2022 marked a trajectory from hesitant exploration to entrenched resistance.
 While quantitative results showed that attitudes reached their lowest point in 2022, the qualitative narratives explain why: participants saw AI images as aesthetically hollow, rejected their creative legitimacy, and feared both authorship erosion and legal uncertainty.
 This phase underscores a broader tension in human–AI interaction: even as familiarity grows, acceptance cannot follow when users perceive a technology as undermining the very values that define their professional and creative identity.